aws-samples/no-tears-cluster/USER_GUIDE.md

 ### Master and Compute Nodes

-The default `covid-cluster` configuration is described in the table below.
+The default `hpc-cluster` configuration is described in the table below.
 These values will vary by project, so consult your AWS partner for specific cluster information.

 | | # Nodes | Longevity | Instance Type | EFA |  <ul>Purpose</ul>  |
 |---|---|---|---|---|---|